-B. Blair Braden (2012, PhD) - currently an Assistant Professor in the Department of Speech and Hearing Sciences at Arizona State University
+B. Blair Braden (2012, PhD) - currently an Associate Professor in the Department of Speech and Hearing Sciences at Arizona State University

 Jazmin Acosta (2013, PhD & Post-doctoral fellow) - currently an Associate Medical Science Liaison, Medical Affairs at Kythera Biopharmaceuticals, Inc.

-Elizabeth Engler-Chiurazzi (2013, PhD) - currently a Research Assistant Professor at the West Virginia University School of Medicine
+Elizabeth Engler-Chiurazzi (2013, PhD) - currently an Assistant Professor at Tulane

 Sarah Mennenga (2015, PhD) – currently pursuing a Post-Doc at New York University

 Mari Willeman (2018, Post-doctoral fellow) - currently faculty at Glendale Community College

 Alesia Prakapenka (2018, PhD) - currently pursuing a Post-doc at Syracuse University

 Stephanie Koebele (2019, PhD) - currently pursuing a Post-doc at Arizona State University

 Victoria Bernaud (2022, PhD) - currently at Phoenix Children's Hospital as a scientific writer